-If you look at this young Jamaican-born athlete, you would never guess how far he has come or what makes him so special.
+If you look at this young athlete who was born in Jamaica, you would never guess how far he has come or what makes him so special.

 Alberto Campbell-Staines now 21, was born prematurely.
 At just three months old, he was sent to a Jamaican government orphanage in Kingston.